If you consume a well-balanced diet plan and follow a healthy way of life, you will lose weight or will you?!

 How to Buy This Program – How Much Does It Cost?

 You can either complete the quiz that I was talking about earlier in my post, and you will receive your free personalized video or simply access the company’s official website where you can click the order button that’s placed at the bottom of the main page.

 If you choose the first option and you answer the questionnaire here, you will have to go through a 20-minute video in which Dr. Bowden talks about your fat burn type.
 In the end, a buy button will appear and all you have to do is press it.

 The second option only works if you have bought this product/service before or you have already viewed the introductory video.
 I, for one, if I would be sure I want to purchase this program, I would skip the video and go directly to the ordering page, but you shouldn’t necessarily do the same.

-The regular price of this program is $67 but, at the moment, there’s a discount available of $30.
+The regular price of this program is around $67 but, at the moment, there’s a discount available of $30.
 You won’t find it on any other platform like Amazon or other third-party sellers.

 FAQ About the Metabolic Diet

 The following are some frequently asked questions about the metabolic diet and metabolism in general:

 The key principle of a metabolic diet is to reduce consumption of carbs and introduce more efficient carb cycling to increase your metabolic rate.
 It’s an age old idea, but is aimed at making your body more efficient by controlling the quantity and frequency of carb intake.